Skip to main content

 7:00pm-8:00pm- Book Signing*

-Find copies of his book(s) in our library catalog
+Find copies of Brendan's book(s) in our library catalog

 Brendan Nicholaus Slocumb was raised in Fayetteville, North Carolina.
 He is a graduate of the University of North Carolina at Greensboro with a degree in music education, concentrations on Violin and Viola.
 For the past two decades, he has been a public and private school music educator from kindergarten through twelfth grade, teaching general music, orchestra and guitar ensembles.
 His students were often chosen for district and regional orchestras.
 In 2005, Brendan was named Teacher of the Year for Robert E. Lee High School; he has been named to Who’s Who of American teachers, and is a Nobel Teacher of distinction.
 Brendan also serves as an educational consultant for the Kennedy Center in Washington, D.C.